K925grayshott/K925grayshott.github.io/_pages/home.md

     alt: "Photo by Johann: https://www.pexels.com/photo/english-cocker-spaniel-puppy-sitting-on-ground-beside-grass-1254140/"
     title: "Process"
     excerpt: >
-      We would meet for an initial no obligation pre service visit to discuss you and your dog's individual requirements.
+      We would meet for an initial no obligation pre-service visit to discuss you and your dog's individual requirements.

       This could be at your home or on a short walk if you prefer.

       I do ask that your dog is fully vaccinated with up to date flea and worming.
 gallery: